The Best Menstrual Cups for a High Cervix

-Relatively new to the scene, Vush menstrual cups are available in two sizes (Regular as shown below, and Super) which both measure 85mm in total length with the cup length measuring 60mm in length.
+The Vush menstrual cups are available in two sizes, Regular and Super, which both measure 85mm in total length with the cup length measuring 60mm in length.
 Vush Menstrual Cup feautres a flat tab-style stem with grip lines and is a medium firmness that is nice and soft to the touch, but firm enough to spring open and stay in place.
 We love the soft pink colour too!

 The Diva Cup was one of the first menstrual cups available on the market and it’s remained a firm favourite over the years.
 As it’s a longer cup, the Diva Cup is perfect for those with a high cervix.
 The Model 1 and 2 both measure 70mm long including the stem, or 53mm (Model 1) and 57mm (Model 2) without the stem.
+The Diva 0, recommended for people under 18 years of ages, is also a longer bodied cup measuring and overall length of 58.5mm.
 The stem on the Diva Cup is short and can’t be trimmed, but this usually doesn’t pose a problem for those with a high cervix - the more length, the better!